 Agriculture is a complex industry that relies on many factors to keep the planet healthy and the food supply steady.
 Dairy cows eating the byproducts of other industries to reduce food waste is one of the ways cows help not only the dairy industry become more environmentally friendly, but agriculture overall.
 That detail should not be overlooked.

-The Dairy Alliance Loves Dairy Cows
+The Dairy Alliance

 Cows are unique animals; it’s important to learn more about the animals where your food and drink come from.

 To learn more about dairy’s role in creating a more resourceful and environmentally sustainable food system, read our Sustainability and Dairy section.
-You can also learn more about dairy cows and how amazing they truly are.
+You can also learn more about dairy cattle and how amazing they truly are.
 Here at The Dairy Alliance, we understand the importance of dairy cows’ health and what a dynamic contribution they are to our economy and the health of our country.